CANZONIERE DEL LAZIO

 PROMOTIONAL AND JUKEBOX SINGLES (with blank cover)

 |Nu gatto come nu lione||Cramps (CRSJB 1301)||1977||jukebox single - backed with Eugenio Finardi/Affetto|

 All the Canzoniere del Lazio Italian albums are not particularly hard to find nor expensive.
-Only Miradas was reissued on CD.

 The German album listed in the discography was recorded "live